kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ### Aug23 2026
 - Converting the code to use Earle Philhower library instead of the MBED.<br>
   It will be better for possible use of RP2350 on future.<br>
   Please make a backup of your actual code before using and testing this code.
-It is hard to test everything, and change to E. philhower is a big change.<br>
+It is hard to test everything, and change to E. Philhower is a big change.<br>
+  Look again at "Software Notes" for the new Earle Philhower Library procedure.<br>
 - Correcting the ADC sample rate.
 It was 15,841.58Hz and should be 16kHz.
 - It shows the number of memories read from EEPROM on the title screen.
 Just a number on the right of the version.